 Lisbon tours might show you the major sites of the city, but with the convenience of a rental car at your side, you can see far more of this magnificent country.
 Continue your road trip through central Portugal in medieval Óbidos, whose greatest attraction is its well-preserved architecture.
 Stretch your legs after the hour-long drive from Lisbon with a relaxing stroll through the walled city center, taking in the pristine whitewashed houses, magnificent castle skyline, and majestic stone pillories.
 Be sure to make a stop on your Óbidos tour at the exquisitely tiled Igreja de Santa Maria, where the future Alfonso V married his child bride Isabel in the 15th century.
 This charmingly simple Renaissance church isn't the only site of royal significance - the whole town was a wedding gift from Dom Dinis to Isabel of Aragon in 1282. Óbidos has also been popular with artists, like Josefa of Óbidos, whose work you can find in the Santa Maria and at the Museu Municipal.
 Outside the city center, you'll find the venerable Santuário do Senhor da Pedra, crafted in the Baroque style.

-Dine on delectable, stylishly presented seafood dishes in a storybook setting at Castelo, restaurant for the local pousada (see below).
-O Alcaide boasts a similarly royal locale and offers rustic Portuguese meals, like cod fritters with Serra cheese, chestnuts, and baked apple.
+Dine on delectable, stylishly presented seafood dishes in a storybook setting at Pousada Castelo Óbidos, restaurant for the local pousada (see below).
+Restaurante Alcaide boasts a similarly royal locale and offers rustic Portuguese meals, like cod fritters with Serra cheese, chestnuts, and baked apple.
 Enjoy attentive service and a flavorful meal at O Caldeirao.
-You can get a great value on the simple, innovative menu at Cantina Criativa.
 For a dinner brimming with ambience, tuck into the intimate, stone-walled Petrarum Domus, which serves up traditional dishes, or share creative tapas among the medieval décor at Bar Arco da Cadeia.

 Most Óbidos tours are simple day trips from Lisbon, but with a car rental from Auto Europe, you can join the rare ranks of overnight visitors to this medieval hamlet.
 There are plenty of lodging options where you can make the most of the town's history.
-Rainha Santa Isabel is nestled inside the castle walls with wood paneled rooms, traditional azulejo tilework, and delightfully old-world views.
+Albergaria Rainha Santa Isabel is nestled inside the castle walls with wood paneled rooms, traditional azulejo tilework, and delightfully old-world views.
 For a more religious angle to your stay, enjoy the 19th-century convent setting at Estalagem do Convento.
 Literature lovers will get a kick out of catching some z's at novelist Graham Greene's former haunt, Pousada do Castelo, placed in a former 15th century castle with ornate architecture and décor.
-If historic digs aren't a must-have, save a little dough on the cozy, comfortable Óbido Sol town house, or the boutique hotel Casas das Senhoras Rainhas, tucked away inside the city walls.
+If historic digs aren't a must-have, save a little dough on the cozy, comfortable, boutique hotel Casas das Senhoras Rainhas, tucked away inside the city walls.

 All your International Driver's License questions answered, and more!